-This course is designed to provide school and community counselors with a working knowledge of the various standardized tests used in educational, vocational and social/personal counseling.
-Students take, administer, score and record the results of various standardized tests.
-The uses of sociometric techniques and other appraisal techniques are reviewed and evaluated.
+This course is designed to provide school and community counselors with a working knowledge of the various standardized tests used in educational, vocational, and social/personal counseling.
+Students take, administer, score, and record the results of various standardized tests.
+Appraisal techniques are reviewed and evaluated.
+Prerequisite(s): Admission to the CSDV program or permission of the instructor.

-608. Counseling and Advocacy for Loss, Crisis and Life Transitions (3).
+608. Loss, Grief, and Crisis Counseling (3).

-This course views loss as a broad, inclusive experience during crisis and life transition across the lifespan.
-Advocacy, consultation and crisis intervention strategies for grief counseling are developed.
-Developmental programs for Pre-K through adulthood are examined.
-Prerequisite(s): Permission of instructor.
-Notes: Offered in spring.
+This course views loss as a broad, inclusive experience occurring during crisis, loss, and life transition across the lifespan.
+Crisis situations and the phenomenon of suicide will be examined as well as the roles and responsibilities of counselors.
+Advocacy, consultation, and crisis intervention skills for grief counseling are developed.
+Developmental programs for Pre-K through adulthood related to grief, loss, and crisis are examined.
+Prerequisite(s): CSDV admission or permission of the instructor.